nulogy/nds-icons/README.md

 ## ➕ Adding a new icon

+Prerequisites:
+- Node.js using the version in `.nvmrc`
+- Yarn

 To find and add a new icon:

 1. Search [Material Icons](https://material.io/resources/icons/) for the icon you need
 2. In Figma, use the Material Design Icons plugin to add the icon to a document.
 Export the icon as SVG
 3. Clone this repo (`git clone https://github.com/nulogy/nds-icons.git`)
-4. Rename the SVG to desired icon name (in camelCase)
+4. Install dependencies by running `yarn`
-5. Place SVG in `assets/` folder
+5. Place SVG in `assets/` folder with the desired icon name (in camelCase)
 6. run `yarn && yarn build` to make the icon available to use
 7. Commit the changes using a [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) message
 8. Submit PR